klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

 <a name="dds-env"></a>
 ### DDS Env

 The ```kpsr::dds_mdlw::DDSEnv``` class is the Environment class built to share and access global data parameters over the DDS distributed environment.
 The Environment class defines the interface used by the ```kpsr::dds_mdlw::DDSEnv``` to access the parameters.
-These parameters are loaded from a YAML file into a YamlEnvironment class, and are made available to the DDS environment via a specific pair of DDS Reader/Writers.
+These parameters are loaded from a YAML[^1] file into a YamlEnvironment class, and are made available to the DDS environment via a specific pair of DDS Reader/Writers.
 As a result, these parameters are accessible over the entire DDS environment, and any changes to these parameters are also visible to Klepsydra applications.

 <a name="zmq"></a>
 ## ZMQ